Marine Scotland Blog

 Haul out sites are where seals come out of the water to rest, moult, breed, and to have pups.
 Seals that are hauled out may be particularly sensitive to approach by humans whether from the land, sea or air and therefore caution is required in such circumstances.

 “We all love to watch wildlife, but we also need to protect it.
 We’re asking people to stay well clear of the seal haul out sites.
-At this time of year, harbour seals are just finishing their moult and grey seals will shortly begin pupping, so it’s a sensitive time for both species.
+At this time of year, grey seals are starting to pup, so it’s a sensitive time for this species.
 Watching from a distance minimises disturbance and can give great views of natural behaviour.”Seal behaviour

 Seals rest on land to conserve energy, or for females to nurse their young.
 This is also time when the seals can regulate their temperature while they moult, either due to pups growing in their adult fur, or the annual moult of adults.
 Regulating temperature in water and swimming all expends energy.
 When forced to enter the water to avoid a perceived threat, seals are stressed and use additional energy.
 It is also a danger to new pups that may be injured or killed by adults in large groups that rush into the water.